command-line-interface-pages/site.github.io/content/about.md

 All tools are being installed in `/home/$USER/.local/bin` directory.
 So to remove them just run `rm` command like `rm /home/$USER/.local/bin/clip-view`.

+## Why to use this project?

+There are numerous reasons, we listed some of them down below.

+From the page writer's perspective:

+- Write less, gain more:
+  - Just mention how to get help or a version of some command and get automatically generated code examples for these options.
+  - Just mention that the command is not intended for direct usage or is deprecated and get automatically generated note about it.
+- Write using the unambiguous syntax:
+  - Define when some command uses some I/O stream and be sure that code explanations have just one possible interpretation.
+  - Define strict placeholder interpretation and type.
+Don't guess what some file with some extension is, for example, know its meaning directly from code.
+- Permit users to use their preferences:
+  - Don't use the most appropriate option's style from other's opinions.
+Let users choose what style is the best for them while switching between GNU-style long and short options.
+- Write in the parsable format:
+  - To be able to automatically extract information from pages and be sure about its semantics.

+From the end-user perspective:

+- Know how to get software built-in help or version.
+- Be aware of when and what commands to use and what not.
+- Know when the command uses and what I/O stream.
+- Don't google what some not-familiar file is, see its description right here.
+- Be yourself, and not the other person.
+Chose your code option's style.

+We mention reasons mostly related to CLI pages, but mostly they are valid for directory pages too.

 ## Expectations from the end user

 We assume that the end user is already familiar with some programming stuff.
 To